trimstray/trimstray.github.io/index.md

 I'm a System and (tiny) Network Administrator.
 Also Security Enthusiast.

-For the most part, I manage environments based on the GNU/Linux and BSD systems.
+For the most part, I manage environments based on GNU/Linux and BSD systems.

 The postings on this domain are my own and don't necessarily represent my employer’s positions, strategies or opinions.